 The station now houses a small instrument engineering business and seems to be in a good state of repair.

-The cache is a 2ml tube.
+The cache is a film pot.
 It can be found by finding out what time the gate to the left of the station automatically closes.
 It is A:BC pm

 The cache is a short distance from the published coordinates, at:-